brianangulo/acnh-app/README.md

 ![Wireframe showing desktop layout](./villagers-desktop-wireframe.png)

 ## Future Goals
-* Use `localstorage` to allow the user to save favorite villagers and items
+* Allow users to select Northern or Southern Hemisphere
-* Add a section for NPC characters
+* Create a more dynamic nav layout for mobile users
-* Add CSS animation for long page loads